Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that can cast spells from the Illusion school at 4th level or higher and is affected by at least 1 indefinite madness effect.
+Any level 20 Ashford character that can cast spells from the Illusion school at 4th level or higher.

-levels in this prestige class, each count as madnesses.
-So if you ever recover from the prerequisite madness, after gaining a level in this prestige class you automatically meet the prerequisite to gain more.

 ##### Hit Points
-- **Hit Dice:** 1d4
+- **Hit Dice:** 1d6
-- **Hit Points at Higher Levels:** 1d4 (or 3) + your Constitution modifier per prestige level
+- **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose 1 from Charisma, Intelligence or Wisdom.
 - **Skills:** none

 ### Illusion of a Boon
-At 21st level, you may take one [boon](boons.md).
-You're actually just faking having that boon, but nobody can tell the difference.
+At 21st level, creatures with truesight cannot see through your illusions.

 ### Life's Illusion
 At 22nd level, Once per session, when you die, you can choose for it to be a magical trick. *in fact, you only seemed to die.
 Your enemy killed a perfect illusion of you, while you stood at a safe distance.* Choose a space you can see that is exactly 50ft from where you died, the real you is in that space and you have full hit points.
 The illusion of the dead you then disappears.